Sofía Blanco: Career

-Though she began singing in the paranda, by the 1980s, Blanco's voice and style were more suited to gayusa, a call and response type of singing accompanied by a base drum and a flourishing drum providing rhythm with maracas punctuating the beat.
+Though she began singing in the paranda, by the 1980s, Blanco's voice and style were lore suited to gayusa, a call and response type of singing accompanied by a bass drum and a flourishing drum providing rhythm with maracas punctuating the beat.
 Traditionally used for ritual songs and dance performances during the rites, the leader performs the call and is answered by the choir.
 She performed with the group Despertar Garífuna Marcos Sánchez Díaz (Marcos Sánchez Díaz Garifuna Awakening), which was a group dedicated to preserving and promoting Garifuna heritage.
 In 1992, Blanco produced a double album with the Guatemalan Tourism Institute (Instituto Guatemalteco de Turismo INGUAT), which contained the music performed at the Primer Encuentro de Músicos de la Tradición Popular Garífuna (First Gathering of Musicians of the Garifuna Popular Tradition).
 In 1997, while performing with the Afro-Guatemalan Organization (Organización Negra Guatemalteca, ONEGUA) in Belize, she met Ivan Duran of Stonetree Records, who produced the music of Andy Palacio.

 Through that meeting, Duran was inspired to launch the Garifuna Women's Project, seeking out female performers and recording them.
 Because the women had not performed professionally before, Duran worked with Blanco and the others recording in venues where they were more comfortable than they were in a recording studio.
 For ten years, Blanco worked with Duran and Palacio to gather the traditions of Garifuna women in music, while continuing her international performance career.
 In 2006, she participated in the anniversary CD Ten Years of Stonetree and the following year, performed in the chorus for Wátina, Palacio's last album.
 In 2008, Umalali: The Garifuna Women's Project was released by Stonetree and in the United States by the Cumbancha label.
 Among the songs Blanco performed on the album were "Nibari" (My Grandchild), with lyrics composed by her husband and her own lyrics written for "Yunduya Weyu" (The Sun Has Set).
 "Nibari" was the opening track of the album and earned Blanco praise as one of the "Garifuna's most accomplished voice(s)" and a comparison by Sarah Weeden of National Public Radio to the emotional performances of Edith Piaf.
 To promote the album and pay homage to Palacio, who died unexpectedly that same year, she toured with the Garifuna Collective giving performances in Los Angeles, Belize, and then across Europe for two months.